Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

 - My life is filled with abundance and I am content

-I cannot stress how much you must not think of yourself as being in need or wanting; if you do, this is the energy you will put into your charm.
+I cannot stress enough how much you must not think of yourself as being in need or wanting; if you do, this is the energy you will put into your charm.
 You should also not think of your financial security as being in the future—you don’t want the charm to work sometime in the future, you want prosperity now.
 Think of yourself as having financial security and abundance now.

 Finally, avoid thinking about unlikely or unrealistic situations like winning a lottery or getting a million dollar book deal for a novel you haven’t even written yet.
 Instead, focus on earning money from honest work and realistic efforts.
 This spell isn’t designed for unrealistic and easy riches, it’s designed for you to harvest that which you have brought to fruition through your own good choices, strengths and efforts.
 Remember: abundance—not excess.